MapsPeople/mi_companion/README.md

 Now just open QGIS and get cracking.

+## How to setup editable development environment

+Using the interpreter of choice, execute

+`python dev_install_dependencies.py`

 ## How to setup python interpreter in pycharm

 1. Build mi_companion_bundle and install.
 Run `bundle_packaging.py` to build the mi_companion_bundle.
 Run